goharmihtu-bit/ampaints-desktop/replit.md

   - Displays customer name, phone, total purchases, and transaction count
   - Sorted by total purchase amount in descending order
   - Clean table design with hover effects and responsive layout
+- **POS Thermal Receipt Improvements:**
+  - Added proper spacing between QTY, PRICE, and AMOUNT columns to prevent mixing
+  - Reduced top margin for better paper usage
+  - Made header and footer fully configurable from Settings page
+  - Settings include: Business Name, Address, Dealer Label, Dealer Brands, and Thank You Message
+  - All settings saved to localStorage and applied to thermal receipts
 - Migrated from GitHub import to Replit environment
 - Fixed database configuration (changed from PostgreSQL to SQLite to match original design)
 - Configured development workflow on port 5000